BioSchemas/specifications/ChemicalSubstance/README.md

 ## Profile

-This [profile](https://bioschemas.org/profiles/ChemicalSubstance/) provides a way to denote
+The [ChemicalSubstance Profile](https://bioschemas.org/profiles/ChemicalSubstance/) provides a way to denote resources about chemical compounds.
+For specific molecular entities, use the [MolecularEntity Profile](https://bioschemas.org/profiles/MolecularEntity).

 ### Example Markup